What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Data Collection

-\paragraph{Evaluation} Two independent annotators label: (1) the degree of \textit{cohesion} among the clustered claims (Likert score between 1 and 5), and (2) whether semantically similar, non-clustered claims are grouped with a given cluster (binary yes/no).
+\paragraph{Evaluation} Two independent annotators label: (1) the degree of \textit{cohesion} among the clustered claims (Likert score between 1 and 5), and (2) whether any claims are \textit{missing} from a given cluster (binary yes/no).
+We define cohesion as the degree to which each piece of text in the cluster conveys at least one piece of information in common.
+We define missing whether semantically similar claims which were not predicted to be included in a given cluster (i.e., singletons) \textit{should have} been grouped with said cluster.
 See Appendix \autoref{sec:annotation_instructions} for full instructions.
-We label 100 instances of cohesion (1) and 360 instances of missing (2), achieving a Kendall-Tau correlation of 0.38 for (1) and 87\% agreement accuracy for (2).
-We again break ties using a third annotator and set up an LLM-as-a-judge using G-Eval.
+We label 100 instances of cohesion (1) and 360 instances of missing (2), achieving a Kendall tau-b correlation of 0.38 for (1) and 87\% agreement accuracy for (2).
+We again break ties using a third annotator and set up an LLM-as-a-judge using G-Eval in order to annotate and evaluate the rate of cluster cohesion and missing sentences in our final clusters.
 We develop prompts that achieve 0.68 Pearson $r$ with the human labels for measuring cluster cohesion and 83.5 weighted F1 score for measuring binary missing claims.
 15,000 samples of 3-5 sentences are then automatically labeled from clusters acquired using \autoref{alg:clustering}, where semantic similarity for task (2) is measured using S-BERT.
-We acquire a cluster cohesion score of \textbf{4.08} and a missing rate of \textbf{13.79} (out of 100), indicating that the cluster cohesion is generally of high quality while missing only a relatively small proportion of singletons.
+We acquire a cluster cohesion score of \textbf{4.17} and a missing rate of \textbf{13.79\%}, indicating that the cluster cohesion is generally of high quality while missing only a relatively small proportion of singletons.
+We compare this to a semantic similarity only approach using DBSCAN in Appendix \autoref{sec:sem_sim_compare_tropes}~\cite{DBLP:conf/emnlp/0001ABYBA24}, showing that cluster cohesion degrades to 3.48, though with a lower missing rate of 0.4\%.